Charlotte 4th of July Fireworks and Events

 Revolutionary 4th | Kings Mountain

-The City of Kings Mountain pulls out all the stops for its epic fireworks display at the Revolutionary Fourth celebration.
-Festivities are complete with a live band, food vendors and a scene performed from “Liberty Mountain – The Revolutionary Drama about the Battle of Kings Mountain,” written by Bob Inman.
+Festivities are complete with a live band, food vendors, fireworks and a scene performed from “Liberty Mountain – The Revolutionary Drama about the Battle of Kings Mountain,” written by Bob Inman.
 Free.
-Begins at 5 p.m.
+Begins at 6-9:30 p.m.
 Deal Park Walking Track, 211 Cleveland Ave., Kings Mountain.

-Baseball and Independence Day combine for a fun festival that includes bounce houses, vendors and live music at the SkyShow Street Party in the afternoon followed by baseball and fireworks.
-The Charlotte Knights take on the Durham Bulls at 6 p.m.
-Game tickets start at $12.
-The street party begins takes place from 2-10 p.m. and is free.
-Mint Street and Martin Luther King Jr. Boulevard.
+Baseball and Independence Day combine for a fun festival that includes the SkyShow Street Party.
+The party features rides, food trucks, vendors and live music from 3-9 p.m.
+The Charlotte Knights play at 6:05 p.m.
+Game tickets start at $13.
+Free street party.
+2-10 p.m.
+Mint Street and Martin Luther King Jr. Blvd.

-Tiffany Wolff is the calendar editor for Charlotate Parent and enjoys exploring the city with her two sons.
+Tiffany Wolff is the calendar editor for Charlotte Parent and enjoys exploring the city with her two sons.

 Know a 4th of July event that we missed?
 Tell us and our readers about it in the comments below!